Covid-19 impact and update

 CHALLENGING AND VOLATILE MARKETS

 The retail segment and home consumption have been boosted.
-The shift from HoReCa to retail is expected at some point to be reversed, but the current market situation may also lead to permanent changes in consumer behavior.
+The shift from HoReCa to retail is expected to be reversed at some point, but the current market situation may also lead to permanent changes in consumer behavior.
 With an increasing share of people preparing food at home, combined with a growing preference for healthy food and the current low prices, the demand for salmon may increase in the retail segment going forward.

-Supply lines remained for the most part open during the quarter, and airfreight remains expensive.
-Most of our salmon is shipped by truck to the markets.
+Supply lines have remained largely open during the year.
+However, somewhat limited availability has made airfreight expensive.
+Most of our salmon is shipped by truck from Norway or the UK to European markets, or from Canada to North American markets.
 Our diversified geographical presence provides some flexibility and reduces logistical challenges.

 With an increasing share of people preparing food at home, combined with a growing preference for healthy food and the current low prices, the demand for salmon may increase in the retail segment going forward.